Gina-Frankel/CV/README.md

 - **Long Term Roles** -
   I worked in various different schools, as a nursery teacher, year 3 teacher and an intervention teacher.
   These roles involved a cycle of planning and evaluation.
-It involved communication with other teachers, management and parents, and the management of teaching assistants.
-For more information about my roles please see my [LinkedIn](https://www.ginafrankel.com/) profile.
+It involved communication with other teachers, the leadership team and parents, and the management of teaching assistants.
+For more information about these roles please see my [LinkedIn](https://www.ginafrankel.com/) profile.

 ## Interests